abhira0/ncsu-ip-p1/README.md

    python bitTorrent/client.py "magnet:?xt=urn:btih:c5ad84a08ee85f37679e89fdd12591eaae9a85fb&dn=A_10MB&tr=udp://tracker.openbittorrent.com:80" 1
    ```

-   **Note**: Try to start all three client VMs at approximately the same time to ensure they can participate together.
+   **Note**: Change the IP address in client.py to the seeder IP address to enable proper tracking of the download progress.
+Otherwise the timings will not be recorded properly.
+Try to start all three client VMs at approximately the same time to ensure they can participate together.

 3. **Collecting Results**:
    - The seeder will automatically generate result files in the format: `<timestamp>_seeder_metrics.json`